gasakiii/subquestions/README_ENG.md

 There are 30 images in total, and 93 text areas.
 It should take about 10 minutes to complete.

 ## Repository contents
-By copying this repository, you can use python to display images.
+By copying this repository, you can use python to display the image and enter the score on the terminal.

-You will be asked to answer the evaluation values using a google form.

-We recommend that you use your phone or tablet to answer the questions using the google form, while viewing and evaluating the images on your PC.

-↓Click here for the answer form↓.

-URL

 ## Preparing the programme
 It is recommended to run the image display locally.
 The program runs in python3.